-In this most recent document, a continuation of a body of work started in 2005, Edith Maybin continues to investigate the relationship between daughter and mother this time using light and shadow as violent device of unlinking and catalyst to breakage of the formerly combined body (The Tenby, Conversion and Garden Documents) – visual themes of division are employed; the fold, seam, contrast, fluid as feminine symbol.
+In this most recent document, a continuation of a body of work started in 2005, Edith Maybin investigates the relationship between daughter and mother this time using light and shadow as violent device of unlinking and catalyst to breakage of the formerly combined body (the Tenby, Conversion and Garden Documents) – visual themes of division are employed; the fold, seam, contrast, and fluidity as feminine symbol.
 Her daughter is now sixteen, both child and woman; their relationship young and mature.
 These images are created performing secret acts where the photograph serves as decoy and portal.

 Edith Maybin explores the space between girl and woman, this time through the use of still life photography to illustrate the abstract changes between child and adult.
 Beautiful and troubling, these in-camera constructions engage the viewer with both lucid detail and incomplete dreams.
 Fold upon fold, a singular portal unveils a deceitful truth, double-minded (untrustworthy) like photography itself.
 Themes of sexuality, pain, maturation, independence and fear exist for both mother and daughter in this pivotal stage.
 Maybin’s references find a common language within her layered dialogue.
 Artifice confuses the real, much as in Dorothea Tanning’s figurative paintings, while visual elements from early 20th century surrealist film are suggested to form a rhetoric of transition, an awkward adolescence.
 These photographs for Maybin continue the journey from the place of departure within the final images of The Garden Document.
 The external is left behind for an interior realm, the surface penetrated in search of what is new.